|If you have a large

 2) An operation selector.
 Select the operation to be applied to the selected metadata tags.

 3) A value.
 Enter the value to be compared to database values using the operation.
+(If you are using keyword list files, you may right-click to enter checkbox entry mode.)

 For example, if you want to search for images whose metadata tag "Title" contains the word "Vacation", you would select: